What Is Wave-Particle Duality?

 Light Does Not Need Medium To Propagate

-On the other hand, in the case of the light, the light wave is quite different from the rest.
+On the other hand, in the case of light, the light wave is quite different from the rest.
 Light is a non-mechanical wave.
 Lightwave doesn’t need a material medium to propagate.
 They can travel in a vacuum.

-Though, earlier, physicists used to assume that a very dilute and highly elastic medium is present everywhere in the space, named “Aether”.
+Though, earlier, physicists used to assume that a very dilute and highly elastic medium is present everywhere in space, named “Aether”.